Mayland Community College

 SELECTION REQUIREMENTS AND PROCESS

-4. Any applicant who has a mental or physical disability or uses any drug to a degree that interferes with his/her fitness to practice nursing may be denied entry into the nursing program, dismissed from the nursing program, or denied licensure.
+- Any applicant who has a mental or physical disability or uses any drug to a degree that interferes with his/her fitness to practice nursing may be denied entrance into the nursing program, dismissed from the nursing program, or denied licensure.
 Any questions or concerns regarding this statement should be directed to the Dean of Health Sciences.

-5. The application for practical nurse licensure in North Carolina contains a question as to whether or not the applicant has ever been convicted of a misdemeanor or felony, excluding minor traffic violations.
-Also, since most clinical sites require student criminal background checks, students will be required to complete the required criminal background check before the spring semester begins.
+- The application for practical nurse licensure in North Carolina contains a question as to whether or not the applicant has ever been convicted of a misdemeanor or felony, excluding minor traffic violations.
+Most clinical sites require student criminal background checks and students will be required to complete the required criminal background check before spring semester begins.
 Information regarding the background check process and the required drug screening will be given during orientation.
 Based on the results of the background check, the clinical agency may not allow a student with a criminal history to attend clinical.
-If a student is refused admission to any clinical agency, he or she will be dismissed from the program.
+Inability to complete clinical requirements will result in failure to progress and dismissal form the program.

 Nursing is a practice discipline with cognitive, sensory, affective, and psychomotor performance requirements.
 For purposes of nursing program compliance with the 1990 Americans with Disability Act, a qualified individual with a disability is one who, with or without reasonable accommodation or modification, meets the essential eligibility requirements for participation in the nursing programs.